 Bound to Die was runner-up for a Minnesota Book Award.
 I lost out to John Sandford.
 But he’s sold a few million more books than I have, so no hard feelings.
 Unfortunately Sandford, who’s one of my favorite authors, couldn’t make it to the awards ceremony, so I never got to meet him.
 Anyway, I was on my way.
 At least, I thought I was.
 However . . .

 I quit writing for ten years.
 Unfortunately, my health problems caught up with me.
 Our daughter, child number two, was born in 2002, and two kids proved to be approximately one more than I could handle.
 It took ten years, from 2004 to 2014, by which time our kids were older, before I was able to resume writing.
 And the forced inactivity, though regrettable, has made me profoundly grateful for each new book I’m able to write.

 In 2014, I wrote Downfall, beginning the Pen Wilkinson series.
 I was back, with a new character.
-As of this writing, I’ve published five books, along with some short stories.
+As of this writing, I’ve published six books in the series, along with some short stories.
 I’ve been able to get out and meet readers.
 I’ve corresponded with many more, and I’ve generally had more fun than should be legal.
 The best part, of course, has been sharing it all with my Pen’s Pals.